BedrockStreaming/tech.bedrockstreaming.com/_posts/2013-12-02-composer-installation-without-github.md

 # How to ?
 For AWS.

-We chose to sync our 2 satis servers with an S3 bucket.
+## Sync our 2 satis servers with an S3 bucket.

 ![full system with s3 syncing](/images/posts/composer-installation-without-github/4.jpeg)

 On satis servers, use [s3cmd](http://s3tools.org/s3cmd) to keep in sync the S3 bucket.
 Let’s say : yourcloud-satis.

-Just add some commands after the build script of satis :
+Add some commands after the build script of satis :

     php -d memory_limit=xx bin/satis build data/satis.json web
     cd web